 Nowadays, there are many ways you could be interviewed.
 Some examples include – one-to-one’s, groups, panels, job trials, and informal.
-These can often take different forms such as, face-to-face, on the phone, or over a video call.
+These can often take different forms such as face-to-face, on the phone, or over a video call.

-While the core elements of an interview will remain the same, there are some differences which you’ll need to plan for.
+While the core elements of an interview will remain the same, there are some differences that you’ll need to plan for.
 If it’s in-person, make sure you’ve mapped out your journey beforehand and left plenty of time to account for delays.
 If it’s online, familiarise yourself with the platform they’ll use - for example, Zoom or Microsoft Teams.
 Do a test with a family member or friend the day before, so you know everything is working.
 If the interview will be done over the phone, arrange a quiet place with no distractions.

 Making first impressions count

-If your interview is in person, arrive early and show you take care with your appearance.
+If your interview is in person, arrive early and show that you take care of your appearance.
 Everything from your hair to your clothes, to the way you carry your bag, can have an impact.
 Making a good impression on the people at reception is also important - you’d be surprised at how many times they’re asked for their opinion on a candidate.